-After adding an image to Designer, you can scale it based on a reference point in the drawing.
+After you add an image to Designer, you can scale it based on a reference point in the drawing.
 If you do not know an actual measurement in your image, you can always scale the image later.

 You can redraw to scale at any time from.

 Use the grid in Designer to move objects to an exact point in the workspace.
-When Grid snap is on, the device reference corner aligns automatically to the closest grid corner.
+When Snap to grid is selected, the device reference corner aligns automatically to the closest grid corner.

-Align the grid with a reference point in your image, such as a ceiling tile, by adjusting the grid offset.
+Align the grid with a reference point in your image, such as a ceiling tile or door frame, by adjusting the grid offset.

 Make changes to objects in the Designer coverage page.

-Tip: Hold the shift key or turn on Snap rotation 45° to rotate in 45 degree increments.
+Tip: Hold the shift key to rotate in 45 degree increments.

 Tip: Enable Snap to grid to align the device reference point to the grid.